-- Parent-Child Advisor Primary
+- Parent-Child Advisor Primary & Secondary

-- Parent-Child Advisor Secondary
+a multidisciplinary team that can support families at home in areas such a social support, counselling, psychology, etc.

 - Speech and Language Therapists

 - Occupational Therapist

 - School Nurse

 - Youth Doctor

 - School Attendance Officer

 In addition, the AICS works with other specialists more specifically related to individual student needs.